jordanweiss/censoc_mort/call-notes.md

 Call 20210310
 -------------

-Take-aways:
+Notes:

-* For cohorts, drop first and last observed death age (only half true value due to truncation / lexis triangle subtlety)
+* For cohorts, we need to drop (or account for) first and last observed death age (only half true value due to truncation / lexis triangle subtlety)
-* Fitting models on birth cohorts of 1910-1919
+* For real data — we're fitting models with Numident birth cohorts of 1910-1919

 Possible Substantive Examples: